geyslein/IBIBIBI/10CoolLibraryThingsToDoInQuarantine.md

 ## 2 Openscience Mooc

 That's an easy one.
-The [Openscience MOOC](https://opensciencemooc.eu/) offers courses [Open Principles](https://opensciencemooc.eu/modules/open-principles/) and [Open Research Software and Open Source](https://opensciencemooc.eu/modules/open-research-software-and-open-source/).
+The [Openscience MOOC](https://opensciencemooc.eu/) offers courses to differen open science relevant topics.
+They are created collaboratively using GitHub (see #7).
+The courses on [Open Principles](https://opensciencemooc.eu/modules/open-principles/) and [Open Research Software and Open Source](https://opensciencemooc.eu/modules/open-research-software-and-open-source/) are already online.
+And hey, once you finished each course you are even rewarded a nice certificate of participation which you can stick to your workplace or send to your boss when the next job negotiations are around the corner.

 ## 3 Make or enhance a Wikipedia Entry